nicholasbishop/emacs-conf/README.md

 syntax highlighting.
 Function names and line numbers in the backtrace format will be highlighted.

-### JSON (json-mode.el)
-Includes `json-mode.el` for nicer editing and syntax highlighting of JSon files.
-(Not sure who original author is, not sure what the license is either.)

 ### TeX (tex.el)
 Modifies the `latex-run-command` to output PDF rather than DVI, modifies the `tex-dvi-view-command` to run Evince rather than